An employer of record (EOR) is an organization that legally employs workers on behalf of another organization.

 - Complex or unique employment needs: Some businesses may have complex or highly specialized employment needs that an EOR cannot adequately address.
 This can include specific industry regulations, union negotiations, or bespoke employee benefit plans.

 - Desire for direct employer-employee relationship: Maintaining a direct relationship with employees can be crucial for some organizations, particularly in building company culture, loyalty, and direct communication.
+If you do use an EOR and you want the employee to feel like a member of the team, you treat them as such, even if they are technically employed by the EOR.

-The Difference between an EOR and a staffing agency
+The Difference Between an EOR and a Staffing Agency

 The difference between an Employer of Record (EOR) and a staffing agency lies in their primary functions and the nature of the services they offer.